rchincha/project-stacker.github.io/docs/reference/stacker_file.md

     STACKER_OCI_DIR     config name 'oci_dir', cli flag '--oci-dir'

-The stacker build environment will have the following environment variables available for reference:
+The stacker build environment has the following environment variables available for reference:

   * `STACKER_LAYER_NAME`: the name of the layer being built.  `STACKER_LAYER_NAME`